Tax Planning in Las Vegas, NV

 • $21,900 for head of household

 When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
 The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Las Vegas, NV can work with you to decide whether taking the standard deduction or itemizing is more beneficial.
+A financial planner in Las Vegas, NV can assist in determining whether using the standard deduction or itemizing is more advantageous.

 • Review Your Retirement Accounts —